Minimal residual method

 The Minimal Residual Method or MINRES is a Krylov subspace method for the iterative solution of symmetric linear equation systems.
 It was proposed by mathematicians Christopher Conway Paige and Michael Alan Saunders in 1975.

 In contrast to the popular CG method, the MINRES method does not assume that the matrix is positive definite, only the symmetry of the matrix is mandatory.
-The popular GMRES method is an improved generalization of MINRES but requires much more memory.

 GMRES vs. MINRES

 The GMRES method is essentially a generalization of MINRES for arbitrary matrices.
 Both minimize the 2-norm of the residual and do the same calculations in exact arithmetic when the matrix is symmetric.
 MINRES is a short-recurrence method with a constant memory requirement, whereas GMRES requires storing the whole Krylov space, so its memory requirement is roughly proportional to the number of iterations.
 On the other hand, GMRES tends to suffer less from loss of orthogonality.

-Therefore, MINRES tends to be used only when there is not enough memory for GMRES and the matrix is symmetric.
-Even then, sometimes other methods are preferred, particularly CG for positive-definite matrices.